pascalandy/dummy/dummy.md

-## Chapter 27

-At the moment, the goal is to build a structure for our site.
-Don’t worry about what other people fucking think!

 ## Chapter 28

 The goal is to build a structure for our site.
 Don’t worry about what other people fucking think :-p